taintlesscupcake/virtualenv/README.md

 # Virtualenv Setup

+## This Project is currently deprecated.
+Please go to [taintlesscupcake/pvm](https://github.com/taintlesscupcake/pvm)

 This repository contains a personal virtualenv setup using **mise** and **virtualenv** to replace Anaconda for managing Python environments.
 It's designed to be simple, efficient, and flexible.

 ## Prerequisites